kylehuang041/Resume/resume.md

 : * <b>Restaurant Order Program</b>: Made using Java, It is like ordering food from a restaurant and after the food order, it would give a receipt.
 Also has the option to download it.

 : * <b>Portfolio</b>: my portfolio shows my projects, intro about me, contact form, and image gallery of my photos that I've taken.
 I used HTML/CSS and Javascript.
-Used pseudo animations, API, binary search, quick sort, HTML DOM manipulation, local storage, etc.
+Used pseudo animations, API, quick sort, HTML DOM manipulation, local storage, etc.

 : * <b>Calculator</b>: Made using Java GUI.
 It calculates from left to right with no order of operations.